chelseadoeleman/meesterproef-1819/Product_Biography.md

 This week I mainly focused on building as much components as possible.
 Making sure they were generic, so that you could use them again and again.
 I learned a lot about classnames, a package we use and how to integrate this with BEM.
 Which I reckon was pretty darn cool.

 On Wednesday I sat down with Koop for my code-review.
 Talking about the rubrics I choose.
 He agreed I should focus on UX design and look into a long press button.
 After discussing this with the group we decided there wasn’t as of now a use case to use a long press button maybe as a next iteration if we have time.
 Together with Jesper we also iterated on the design, because some features weren’t designed how they should feel like. **Add design principle here**.
 This went on most of the week switching between building components and iterating on the design.
+Jesper taught me to ask why I would put some certain features into the concept, making sure to only add things that would create a added value.
 However there were only made small changes.
+We did come up with an application name this day! _**Rain**: **R**esearch, **A**pplication, **I**nsights and **N**atural language_

 Sadly we hadn’t received any data yet from Wallscope, because Antero hadn’t had time to finish the query before he went on vacation.
 Because we contacted Antero privately through Slack we didn’t receive an answer.
 After contacting Wallscope we immediately received an answer and some data sets in JSON.
 But after looking through them there was a lot confusion...
 Which lead to a point where we had to decide to use mock data or try to use theirs seeing as the deadline was fast approaching.